 Your policies and procedures will include a number of important topics.
-Some will be larger and overarching (like your Code of Ethical Conduct) and others may seem less significant (like which holidays your child care will be closed).
+Some will be larger and overarching and others may seem less significant.
 All of these items, however large or small, are important to think about and establish ahead of time so that your business may run smoothly and all parties, from employees to families, know what to expect.

 When you set your hours of operation, consider factors that affect your parents:

 - Local school hours

 - Traditional work hours for parents in your community

 - Nontraditional work hours your parents may work (shift, nights, weekends)

 - Time parents spend traveling to and from their jobs